 - Click Save and Complete.

-Retainers and prepayments can be recorded in Accounting Seed as a cash receipt.
-When a cash receipt is created a debit to cash and a credit to Unapplied cash will be created.
-Accounting Seed will track pre-payments and/or retainers in the unapplied cash GL account by default.
+Retainers and prepayments can be recorded in Accounting Seed as a Cash Receipt.
+When a Cash Receipt is created, a debit to cash and a credit to unapplied AR will be created.
+Accounting Seed will track pre-payments and/or retainers in the unapplied AR GL account by default.

-If you would like to track retainers or pre-payments in a GL account other than unapplied cash simply override the credit gl account on the cash receipt to a pre-prepayment liability account.
-As cash is applied to billings the liability GL account set on the cash receipt will automatically be relived.
+If you would like to track retainers or pre-payments in a GL account other than unapplied AR, simply override the Credit GL account on the Cash Receipt to a pre-prepayment liability/customer deposit account.
+As cash is applied to Billings the liability GL account set on the cash receipt will automatically be relieved.